-The Centre strives towards a society where every individual will have a safe place to live and where their right to develop is respected and supported.
+The Centre strives towards a society where every individual has a safe place to live and the opportunity to reach their full potential.

 Mission: Turning Lives Around